brycewray/eleventy-site/src/posts/2022/09/word-count-reading-time-eleventy.md

 ----

-*By the way, this also can be done in the [Hugo](https://gohugo.io) SSG, using various features that come with Hugo out of the box.
-Here's a similar snippet (by default, Hugo already excludes code blocks from word-counting):*
+*By the way, this also can be done in the [Hugo](https://gohugo.io) SSG, using various features that come with Hugo out of the box:*

 {% raw %}
 ```go